b-venter/Matrix-Docker-install/README.md

 So this container is monitored by Traefik (`-l "traefik.enable=true"`), but:
  - `-l "traefik.tcp.routers.myacme.rule=HostSNI($MY_DOMAIN_COT)"` - ensures that all *turn.matrix.example.com:443* requests go to container "acme"
- - `-l "traefik.tcp.routers.myacme.tls.passthrough=true"` - tells Traefik to ***NOT*** terminate teh SSL connection by it, but rather pass it through to "acme"
+ - `-l "traefik.tcp.routers.myacme.tls.passthrough=true"` - tells Traefik to ***NOT*** terminate the SSL connection by it, but rather pass it through to "acme"
- - `--expose 443` - tells docker to expose it on the LAN only on port 443 (normally done automatically as services run, but no service is running on 443)
+ - `--expose 443` - tells docker to expose on the LAN only port 443 (normally done automatically as services run, but no service is running on 443)
  - `-v /opt/certs` - we are sharing this folder with "acme" and "coturn"

  #### To install acme.sh